Getting started with Connect

 - Verify that your app appears in the User installed apps list.
 For example, if you used Hello World for your app name,

-Congratulations!
-You've set up a development environment and built your first app.
+You've now set up a development environment and built your first app.

 You now know enough to start developing apps with Atlassian Connect.
-If you'd like to keep learning about app development
+To continue learning about app development